 For Table above: Key in your Assessed Value*, followed by your mil rate of choice, and click Calculate.
-CURRENT mil rate (FY2013-2014) is 22.28.
-APPROVED mil rate (FY2014-2015) is 23.10.
+The current mil rate for FY 17-18 is 24.30.
 Please remember to use your Assessed Value to accurately compute your proposed taxes.

 *You can find your Assessed Value using any of these methods:

 - Contact the Assessor's Office (Be sure to include your name and property address/s in the email.)

 - Search for your assessed value by using the "Pay Your Taxes Online" feature from this website.
 Select your bill; click on the "more information symbol"**; and make note of your "gross assessment value."

 - Click on Vision Appraisal to get your property assessment(s) online.

 **The "more information" symbol looks like this:

 PERSONAL PROPERTY TAXES

 ALL PERSONAL PROPERTY DECLARATION FORMS MUST BE COMPLETED AND RETURNED TO THE ASSESSOR'S OFFICE NO LATER THAN NOVEMBER 1ST EACH YEAR EVEN IF YOUR BUSINESS IS TERMINATED.
 ANY QUESTIONS OR CONCERNS, PLEASE CONTACT THE ASSESSOR'S OFFICE.

 WHAT IS PERSONAL PROPERTY?